History of the Buick Enclave

-Despite being in its first generation, the Buick Enclave recently underwent a relatively dramatic facelift.
+During its first generation, the Buick Enclave underwent a relatively dramatic facelift in 2013.
 The mid-generation enhancement heightened the Enclave’s curb appeal, adding a new chrome waterfall grille, LED running lights, and LED taillights.
 The interior also got some upgrades, including ambient lighting, more soft-touch materials, chrome and wood accents, and the Buick IntelliLink infotainment system.